luttje/gmod-minigolf/README.md

 # Credits

 When code is copied and/or inspired by someone else you will find a comment above/near that code specifying where the code was sourced from.
-The rest of the source-code was made by Lutt.online and it is licensed under the MIT License.
+The rest of the source-code was made by Luttje and it is licensed under the MIT License.

 ## Special thanks to